Ask a Trainer: How Do I Improve My Work-From-Home Posture?

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Balancing sitting at a desk all day with the rigors of endurance training has always been something to think about, but in this new pandemic world, we’re adding three-plus hours to our workday and maybe even doing it at our dining room tables, only making matters worse.
-Cuddling up with our laptops in a corner of the couch might provide momentary comfort in these times of increased stress and anxiety.
-But remember, just as our bodies respond to positive stressors like an incredible training session, they adapt just as quickly to negative ones—like not paying attention to your work-from-home posture.
+Balancing sitting at a desk all day with the rigors of endurance training has always been something to think about.
+But with so many of us working from home these days, we’re now doing it at our dining room tables or kitchen counters, only making matters worse.
+Cuddling up with our laptops in a corner of the couch might provide momentary comfort, but remember, just as our bodies respond to positive stressors like an incredible training session, they adapt just as quickly to negative ones—like not paying attention to your work-from-home posture.

 We spend a ton of time honing our craft for all things swim, bike, run, strength, recovery, nutrition, etc. Yet we don’t give a second thought to the impact of spending upwards of 10 hours a day sitting in a less-than-ideal posture, which is potentially counterproductive to all that hard work.
 From circulation to hormone production, poor posture impacts so much more than how stiff we might feel from one day to the next.

-So how do we rewind our “work at home” posture, keeping our six-pack and upper back engaged even while seated on a long day of back-to-back calls?
+So how do we rewind our “work at home” posture, keeping our six-pack and upper back engaged even while seated on a long day of back-to-back videocalls?

 Follow these three simple steps to reinforce posturally solid, incredibly transferable habits from your laptop directly to your next training session.

 RELATED: The Long-Term Effects of “Work-From-Home Posture” Are Killing Your Training